 Brookfield works with entities that include the Government of Canada, the Canadian Forces and the RCMP, offering assistance in relocating to new work locations.
 TheMIGroup is a relocation management company for the global corporate community.
 Many of Nancy’s clients have been referred by these organizations.

-PROFILE OF NANCY BENSON — HORSE SPORT MAGAZINE
+BENSON — HORSE SPORT MAGAZINE

 Source: Horse Sport.
 Appears with permission.